 A bone fracture is a medical emergency that requires professional evaluation and treatment.
 Often the fractured ends need realignment, called reduction, to ensure proper healing.

-There are various types and degrees of fractures, which is why specialists like the orthopedic surgeons at Methodist Physician Group Orthopedic and Spine Center manage the treatment plan.
+There are various types and degrees of fractures, which is why specialists like the orthopedic surgeons at The Methodist Physician Group Specialists manage the treatment plan.
 For example, a simple fracture indicates the bone doesn't penetrate the skin.
 With complex fractures, one or more pieces of bone sticks through the skin surface.
 Some other kinds of fractures include: